$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Introduction

 In the SM the decays \,$\Sigma^+\to p\ell^+\ell^-$\, with \,$\ell=e,\mu$\, each receive short-distance (SD) and long-distance (LD) contributions.
 The former are known to be significantly smaller than the latter~\cite{He:2005yn}.
 We take another look at the SD component for completeness, as previous calculations have partly relied on the value of a Wilson coefficient that predates the discovery of the top quark~\cite{Shifman:1976de}.
 We update this number with the formalism of Ref.\,\cite{Buchalla:1995vs}, arriving at a larger value than what has been quoted before, but the corresponding total SD amplitude is still substantially below its LD counterpart.

 Although the LD contributions dominate the rate, they suffer from multiple uncertainties, which include a fourfold ambiguity in the prediction \cite{He:2005yn}.
-Addressing this is one of the goals of the present paper.
+Addressing this is one of the goals of this paper.
 Critical input to this examination is the measurement of the rate of the radiative channel \,$\Sigma^+\to p\gamma$,\, where there is a recent precise result from the BESIII experiment~\cite{BESIII:2023fhs}.
-We employ this information, along with a new fit to the nonleptonic decays \,$\Sigma^+\to n\pi^+,p\pi^0$\, prompted by another recent BESIII data~\cite{BESIII:2020fqg}, to reduce the uncertainty in the LD form-factors that derives from experimental input.
+We employ this information, along with a new fit to the nonleptonic decays \,$\Sigma^+\to p\pi^0$\, and \,$\Sigma^+\to n\pi^+$\, prompted by other recent BESIII data~\cite{BESIII:2020fqg,BESIII:2023sgt}, to reduce the uncertainty in the LD form-factors that derives from experimental input.
 The fourfold ambiguity in the SM estimation remains, and we propose possible measurements to resolve or alleviate this issue.
 The theoretical uncertainty in the LD calculation is partially quantified by considering extraction of the form factors in relativistic baryon chiral perturbation theory and in its heavy-baryon formulation.

-After the complete SM treatment of \,$\Sigma^+\to p\ell^+\ell^-$,\, we predict in the \,$\ell=\mu$\, case the rate, the dimuon spectrum, the muon forward-backward asymmetry, and the additional observable $f_L^{}$ in the angular distribution, as well as the the \,$\ell=e$\, rate.
-The results are presented for the four solutions of the form factors that can be used for comparison with future experimental measurements.
+After the complete SM treatment of \,$\Sigma^+\to p\ell^+\ell^-$,\, we predict in the \,$\ell=\mu$\, case the rate, the muon forward-backward asymmetry, the dimuon spectrum, and the additional observable $f_L^{}$ in the angular distribution, as well as the \,$\ell=e$\, rate.
+The results are presented for the four solutions of the form factors that can be used for comparison with future experimental analyses.

-We also consider the constraints that the \,$\ell=\mu$\, mode can place on new physics (NP) parametrized in terms of ten Wilson coefficients in the low-energy effective Hamiltonian and how they are complementary to those arising from kaon decay modes.
-Even though the restrictions from the kaon sector are much stronger when they exist, we identify the directions in parameter space to which the kaon measurements are blind and constrain them with the existing information on the $\Sigma^+\to p\mu^+\mu^-$ rate.
+We also consider the constraints that \,$\Sigma^+\to p\mu^+\mu^-$\, can place on new physics (NP) parametrized in terms of ten Wilson coefficients in the low-energy effective Hamiltonian pertaining to the quark transition \,$s\to d\ell^+\ell^-$\, and how they are complementary to those arising from kaon decay modes.
+Even though the restrictions from the kaon sector are much stronger when they exist, we identify the directions in parameter space to which the kaon measurements are blind and constrain them with the available information on the \,$\Sigma^+\to p\mu^+\mu^-$\, rate.